sebastian-chang/gatsby-blog/src/markdown-pages/my-frist-ama.md

 ---
-title: 'My First AMA'
+title: 'Yihuas AMA'
 date: '2017-08-21'
-description: 'My first AMA :)'
+description: 'Yihuas AMA :)'
 ---

 Thank you everyone who enjoyed the AMA!
 It was my first one and I'd love to do it again.